winder/Universal-G-Code-Sender/README.md

 * Real-time machine position display for GRBL v8.0c.
 * Display for most recent GcodeComment.
 * Bug fixes - no more dropped commands!
+* Overhauled the GUI to display more information.

 1.0.3 -> 1.0.4
 * The step size spinner now goes to less than 1.